SQream/sqream_docs/guides/operations/setup/installing_monit.rst

 You can install Monit in one of the following ways:

  * :ref:`Installing Monit on CentOS <installing-monit-on-centos>`
  * Check the external source for installing monit on centOS offline.
+Trying to locate source.
  * :ref:`Installing Monit on Ubuntu <installing-monit-on-ubuntu>`
  * :ref:`Installing Monit on Ubuntu offline <installing-monit-on-ubuntu-offline>`